Skip to main content

 Our Definitive Recommendation

-For long-term digital nomads and expats who want comprehensive health insurance — coverage that handles routine doctor visits, dental, mental health, and preventive care alongside emergency medical — Genki is the superior product.
-The Explorer tier provides coverage that Heymondo simply cannot match: up to 10M EUR in limits, zero deductible, routine outpatient care, mental health support, and monthly subscription flexibility.
-If you are building a life abroad rather than taking a defined trip, Genki is the insurance that grows with you.
+For long-term digital nomads and expats who want full health insurance — coverage that handles routine doctor visits, mental health, and preventive care alongside emergency medical — Genki Traveler is the superior product.
+It provides coverage that Heymondo simply can’t match: outpatient care, mental health support, a low €50 deductible, and monthly subscription flexibility.
+If you’re building a life abroad rather than taking a defined trip, Genki is the insurance that grows with you.

 For short to medium-term travelers (1-3 months) who want robust trip-based insurance with adventure sports coverage, trip protection, and instant medical chat support — Heymondo is the smarter choice.
-The 24/7 medical chat alone can save you hundreds of dollars in unnecessary clinic visits, and the comprehensive adventure activity list makes it ideal for active travelers.
+The 24/7 medical chat alone can save you hundreds of dollars in unnecessary clinic visits, and the full adventure activity list makes it ideal for active travelers.
 If you have defined trip dates and want excellent app-based support, Heymondo delivers.

 Is Genki or Heymondo better for digital nomads?